Montreal: Modern history as city (1832–present)

 By 1951, Montreal's population had surpassed one million.
 However, Toronto's growth had begun challenging Montreal's status as the economic capital of Canada.
 Indeed, the volume of stocks traded at the Toronto Stock Exchange had already surpassed that traded at the Montreal Stock Exchange in the 1940s.
-The Saint Lawrence Seaway opened in 1959, allowing vessels to bypass Montreal.
+The St. Lawrence Seaway opened in 1959, allowing vessels to bypass Montreal.
 In time, this development led to the end of the city's economic dominance as businesses moved to other areas.
 During the 1960s, there was continued growth as Canada's tallest skyscrapers, new expressways and the subway system known as the Montreal Metro were finished during this time.
 Montreal also held the World's Fair of 1967, better known as Expo67.

 Lighting of the Olympic Torch inside Montreal's Olympic Stadium.
 The city hosted the 1976 Summer Olympics.

 The 1970s ushered in a period of wide-ranging social and political changes, stemming largely from the concerns of the French-speaking majority about the conservation of their culture and language, given the traditional predominance of the English Canadian minority in the business arena.
 The October Crisis and the 1976 election of the Parti Québécois, which supported sovereign status for Quebec, resulted in the departure of many businesses and people from the city.
 In 1976, Montreal hosted the Summer Olympics.
 While the event brought the city international prestige and attention, the Olympic Stadium built for the event resulted in massive debt for the city.
 During the 1980s and early 1990s, Montreal experienced a slower rate of economic growth than many other major Canadian cities.
 Montreal was the site of the 1989 École Polytechnique massacre, one of Canada's worst mass shootings, where 25-year-old Marc Lépine shot and killed 14 people, all of them women, and wounded 14 other people before shooting himself at École Polytechnique.